osbox68/Repo/04-Front-End/08-Product-Design-Sprint/02-Core-User-Journey/README.md

 A user journey represents **all the steps** a user will do to complete a task.

-In modern web applications, several tasks can be done by users.
-Some of these tasks are common and others are specific to each product.
-The **common ones shouldn't be included in a prototype** as they don't add any value to your product (like the login, the sign up, complete your user profile, etc.).
+In modern web applications, several tasks can be done by users, through different journeys.
+Some of these tasks are common to all products (signing up, signing in, editing your profile, etc.) and others are specific.
+The **common ones should not be included in today's prototype** as they don't add any value to your product.

 Here you need to focus on the specific tasks of your product and choose the journey which directly answers to the **need you want to fulfill**.

 Keep in mind that building a user journey is part of what product designers call **User Research**.
-We don't want to focus on the product interface here, but more on **each action the user will do** to achieve his/her goal.
+We don't want to focus on the product interface here, but more on **each action the user will perform** to achieve his/her goal.
 Your work here is to describe precisely each step of your core user journey by following these rules:

 - Each step should describe a **user action**
 - **Keep steps short:** If you can't express a step shortly it is maybe because you need to divide it into 2 steps.